eProsima/vulcanexus/docs/rst/tutorials/micro/custom_platforms/custom_platforms.rst

 This task can be divided in two main parts: generating the micro-ROS Client library and header directory and linking it against the target embedded application.

 It is important to note that micro-ROS Client library is designed to be platform independent.
-This means that the library can be built with independently from the libraries of the target platform, but with the same toolchain and an ``libc`` implementation.
+This means that the library can be built as a standalone library with the only requirement of using the toolchain and ``libc`` implementation of the target platform.

 This tutorial will cover the former topics along these sections: